jakobringler/blog/content/notes/VELLUM.md

 - Automatically group sharp corners and use the resulting 'crease' group in a subdivision node to maintain sharpness

 ### Intersections
 When dealing with intersections on layered cloth the 'post collision passes' parameter can help.
-A good rule of thumb is setting them slightly above the number of expected layers of cloth.
+A good rule of thumb is setting them slightly above the number of expected layers (collisions with itself) of cloth.

 ![[notes/images/layersofcloth.png]]